indutny/json-pipeline/design.md

 **Platform specific stage**

-Generate machine code using blocks and their instructions.
+Generate machine code using blocks and their nodes.

 ## Representation